Georgia Bus Accident Lawyer

 If you or your child has been injured in a school bus accident, a bus accident lawyer in the Atlanta area may be able to file a claim against the driver or owner of the bus to receive compensation.
 You can receive monetary damages for your pain and suffering as well as any lost wages you may have had.

 Hotels, airports, or other large establishments use shuttle buses to transport large numbers of people normally.
 While these shuttle buses are extremely convenient and make traveling easier, they do come with their risks.

 Due to the size and shape of a shuttle bus, they are much more likely to be involved in an accident, then other types of buses.
 The awkward shape of the shuttle bus as well as frequent stopping often create blind spots on the road and thus lead to accidents.

-If you are involved in any time of bus accident, contact an Attorney to file a claim against the person responsible for your injuries.
+If you are involved in any time of bus accident, contact a car accident lawyer to file a claim against the person responsible for your injuries.
 You should not have to pay for your injuries if they were not your fault.
-If you live in Georgia, contact on of our Georgia Bus Accident Attorney's that will fight to make sure you are protected and that you get what you are owed from those responsible for your injuries.
+If you live in Georgia, contact on of our Atlanta Bus Accident Attorneys that will fight to make sure you are protected and that you get what you are owed from those responsible for your injuries.